 Activity 12: Local Payment Standards CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total cost of task in dollars (decrease).
 Cost of task prior to implementation of the activity (in dollars).
 Expected cost of task after implementation of the activity (in dollars).
 Actual cost of task after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Total cost to calculate and apply payment standards.
 Total cost to calculate and apply payment standards prior to implementation of the local payment standards activity is \$15,754.70.
 Cost calculation: 470.43 hours X \$33.49 (2015 loaded labor rate) (FY 2015 data used to establish baseline) The cost to calculate and apply payment standards in future years is not expected to change.
-(The baseline value is based on FY 2015, and the activity is fully implemented) \$8,105 in FY 2017.
-Cost calculation: 242 hours X \$33.49 = \$8,105.
-Yes, the outcome meets and exceeds the benchmark for this activity.
+(The baseline value is based on FY 2015, and the activity is fully implemented) \$44,944 in FY 2018.
+Cost calculation: 1,342 hours X \$33.49 = \$8,105.
+No, the outcome does not meet the benchmark for this activity.
+The number of HCV actions is increasing, in part due to the number of RAD converted units to which this activity now applies.
+HACSB will monitor this activity and adjust the benchmarks, if appropriate.

 Activity 12: Local Payment Standards CE #2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total time to complete the task in staff hours (decrease).
 Total amount of staff time dedicated to the task prior to implementation of the activity (in hours).
 Expected amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Actual amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Whether the outcome meets or exceeds the benchmark.
 Total staff time to calculate and apply payment standards.
 470.43 hours spent in FY 2015.
 (FY 2015 data used to establish baseline as pre- implementation data is unavailable) Staff Time Calculation: 2.7 minutes per file to identify/apply payment standard X 10,454 total actions (recertifications, moves, interims, and port- ins) No change is anticipated in future years.
-(The baseline value is based on FY 2015, and the activity is fully implemented) 242 Hours spent in FY 2017.
-Staff Time Calculation: 1.5 minutes per file to identify/apply payment standard X 9,692 total actions (recertifications, moves, interims, and port- ins) Yes, the outcome meets and exceeds the benchmark for this activity.
+(The baseline value is based on FY 2015, and the activity is fully implemented) 1,342 Hours spent in FY 2018.
+No, the outcome does not meet the benchmark for this activity.
+The number of HCV actions is increasing, in part due to the number of RAD converted units to which this activity now applies.
+HACSB will monitor this activity and adjust the benchmarks, if appropriate.